Common variable immunodeficiency: Other complications

-The cause of CVID is poorly understood.
-A likely cause are Deletions in genes that encode cell surface proteins and cytokine receptors, such as CD19, CD20, CD21, and CD80.
-Additionally, the disease is defined by T cell defects, namely reduced proliferative capacity.
-The condition is hard to diagnose, taking on average 6–7 years after onset.
-CVID is a primary immunodeficiency.
-The underlying causes of CVID are largely obscure.
+Pathogenesis of CVID

+Genetic defects

+The causative factors of CVID are not fully known.
 Genetic mutations can be identified as the cause of disease in about 10% of people, while familial inheritance accounts for 10–25% of cases.
-Rather than arising from a single genetic mutation, CVID seems to result from variety of mutations that all contribute to a failure in antibody production.
+Rather than arising from a single genetic mutation, CVID seems to result from a variety of mutations that all contribute to a failure in antibody production.

-Mutations in the genes encoding ICOS, TACI, CD19, CD20, CD21, CD80 and BAFFR have been identified as causative of CVID.
+Mutations in the genes encoding ICOS, TACI, CD19, CD20, CD21, CD80, and BAFFR have been identified as causative of CVID.
 Susceptibility to CVID may also be linked to the major histocompatibility complex (MHC) of the genome, particularly to DR-DQ haplotypes.
 A mutation in the NFKB2 gene has recently been shown to cause CVID-like symptoms in a murine model.
 The frequency of this NFKB2 mutation in the CVID population is, however, yet to be established.

+Epigenetic factors

+Several recent studies have described a potential role of epigenetics factor (including DNA methylation, chromatin and histone modulation and also non-coding RNAs) in pathogenesis of CVID.

+Immune cell abnormalities

+There are several abnormalities described in CVID patients connected to the count of particular cell (sub)populations.